r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 title: "Concise guide to efficient Python tooling"
 date: 2020-11-09
 ---
 Although I intend to mostly write about AI, for my first post I am simply going to share my current setup for coding in Python.
-Tooling and "good practises" is a pretty contentious topic so I don't expect you, dear reader, to agree with everything I'll be covering - hell, I might even disagree with this in a couple years time.
+Tooling and "good practices" is a pretty contentious topic so I don't expect you, dear reader, to agree with everything I'll be covering - hell, I might even disagree with this in a couple years' time.
 However, I strongly believe that the following makes coding Python much easier so if you haven't thought out much of your tooling then this post might be of interest to you - and even if you have, I'll welcome any criticism or recommendations 👌

 Anyway, let's get into it !

 ## Editor

 I've been using [VSCode](https://code.visualstudio.com/) for a while now, and honestly if you haven't I recommend you try it out.
 The UX is really great, as are the numerous extensions and features you can use.
-It might not be Python specific, but I did not find any feature to be lacking when compared to other IDEs like Pycharm or Spyder.
+It might not be Python-specific, but I did not find any feature to be lacking when compared to other IDEs like Pycharm or Spyder.
 In the rest of the post, I'll assume you are using VSCode - that way I can show you how to integrate the other tools directly, using the `.vscode/settings.json` file in your project.
 Once you've got it installed, go ahead and choose a theme, then install Microsoft's Python extension right away.
 Incidentally, if you don't want Microsoft to gather your data, then you should add the following to your global settings file:

 ```json
 {